quietui/quiet/docs/docs/theming.md

 #### Fill colors

 Fill colors are primarily used for backgrounds and surfaces.
-For example, buttons use midtone fills for their backgrounds.
+For example, certain buttons use midtone fills for their backgrounds.

 **Syntax:** `--quiet-{variant}-fill-{volume}`